 There is limited data on acute overdosage with cilostazol in humans.
 The signs and symptoms of an acute cilostazol overdose can present as a severe headache, diarrhea, hypotension, tachycardia, and possibly cardiac arrhythmia.
 In the event of an overdose, patients require careful observation and providing supportive treatment.
 Cilostazol is highly protein-bound and is therefore unlikely to be efficiently removed by hemodialysis or peritoneal dialysis.
 Emptying the stomach by gastric lavage may be appropriate if needed.
 The oral lethal dose of cilostazol is over 5.0 g/kg in rats and mice and more than 2.0 g/kg in dogs.

-Healthcare professionals such as nurse practitioners, pharmacists, and physicians who plan to use cilostazol should be well aware regarding the indications and contraindications of the drug.
+Healthcare professionals such as nurse practitioners, pharmacists, and physicians who plan to use cilostazol should possess full knowledge regarding the indications and contraindications of the drug.
 Cilostazol's primary use is in the treatment of intermittent claudication, which correlates typically with early-stage peripheral artery disease.

 Prescribing clinicians (MDs, DOs, NPs, PAs) should know that the drug is usually administered twice daily as a 100 mg oral dose shortly before or after meals.
 Consider possible adverse side effects when using cilostazol in patients with a history of supraventricular arrhythmias or heart disease.
 Additionally, exercise caution when co-administering cilostazol with any other pharmacologic agent that may reduce blood pressure due to the possibility of an additive hypotensive effect and subsequent reflex tachycardia, therefore pharmacists should watch for these interactions and report back to the clinician or nursing.
 Both pharmacists and nursing can counsel patients on optimal dosing and administration with regard to meals.
 Patients receiving cilostazol requires close monitoring for tachyarrythmias, hypotension, and/or signs of blood dyscrasia, which will largely be a function of nursing, which can also report these findings to the prescribing clinician.
 The interprofessional health care team should work collaboratively to ensure patients taking cilostazol obtain regular followup, and the appropriate medical professionals weigh in as needed in the care of these patients.
 [Level V]